Who Gets Traumatic Brain Injury (TBI)?

 The second peak for sustaining brain injury is for the elderly (70+).

 Children from lower income families are also more likely to sustain TBI.
 This is largely related to decreased access to safety equipment/preventative measures (like bike helmets); and a lack of safe play areas.
-This is why Goldfinger Personal Injury Law donates over 100 bike helmets per year to children in need in the hope of preventing brain injury.
+This is why Goldfinger Injury Lawyers donates over 100 bike helmets per year to children in need in the hope of preventing brain injury.

 Certain behaviours increase the risk of TBI.
 In particular, using drugs or alcohol are high risk behaviours for TBI.